-- a. a general description of the proposed pilot project, including the land to be fallowed and the proposed municipal use, identifying the following: - i. the specific water rights to be utilized by the pilot project and ownership of them; - ii. the specific lands and parcels that will be analyzed and dried up, and the ownership them;

-- iii. the source of water that will be used to meet return flow obligations; - iv. how and where any necessary replacement water will be delivered to the appropriate stream location(s); - v. any stream reaches that will be used to operate the proposed transfer of water, along with a description of any administrative or hydrologic obstacles to exchanges or delivery of the replacement water; and - vi. any and all structures necessary for operation of the pilot project and ownership of them. - b. evidence to demonstrate that the proposed pilot project meets the eligibility requirements identified in Sections 37-60-115(8)(a) through (c), also listed in section II.C.; - c. evidence to demonstrate that all necessary approvals and agreements between ditch companies, ditch members, municipalities, and other parties have been obtained or will be reasonably obtained; and - d. evidence to demonstrate that all applicable limitations or requirements of any water conservancy districts have been considered.
+- 1. a general description of the proposed pilot project, including the land to be fallowed and the proposed municipal, agricultural, environmental, industrial, or recreational use, identifying the following: - a. the specific water rights to be utilized by the pilot project and ownership of them: - b. the specific lands and parcels that will be analyzed and dried up, and the ownership of them; - c. the source of water that will be used to meet return flow obligations; - d. how and where any necessary replacement water will be delivered to the appropriate stream location(s); - e. any stream reaches that will be used to operate the proposed transfer of water, along with a description of any administrative or hydrologic obstacles to exchanges or delivery of the replacement water; and - f. any and all structures necessary for operation of the pilot project and ownership of them. - 2. evidence to demonstrate that the proposed pilot project meets the eligibility requirements identified in Sections 37-60-115(8)(a) through (c), also listed in section II.C.; - 3. evidence to demonstrate that all necessary approvals and agreements between ditch companies, ditch members, municipalities, and other parties have been obtained or will be reasonably obtained; and - 4. evidence to demonstrate that all applicable limitations or requirements of any water conservancy districts have been considered.

 All pilot project proposals should be limited to ten pages.
-If the sponsor of the proposed pilot project is pursuing selection through step 1 prior to pursuing approval through step 2, the submittal for selection should not include technical analyses regarding historic use, historic consumptive use, or return flows.
-That detailed information should instead be submitted as part of the application for approval in step 2.
+If the sponsor of the proposed pilot project is pursuing selection through step 1 prior to pursuing approval through step 2, the The submittal for selection should not include technical analyses regarding historic use, historic consumptive use, or return flows.
+That However, that detailed information should insteadmust be submitted as part of the application for approval in step 2.